tomas/needle/README.md

 ======

 The most handsome HTTP client in the Nodelands.
-Supports SSL, basic authentication, proxied requests, multipart form POSTs, gzip/deflate compression and, as you would expect, follows redirects.
+Supports SSL, basic authentication, proxied requests, multipart form POSTs (e.g. file uploads), gzip/deflate compression and, of course, follows redirects.
 Simple, nimble and to the point.

 Usage